4. Risk management

 The risk identification processes are forward looking to seek the identification of emerging risks and take into account the concerns of both the business areas, which are close to the reality of the different geographical areas, and the corporate areas and senior management.

-As part of this process, a forward projection of the Risk Appetite Framework (RAF) variables in stress scenarios is conducted in order to identify possible deviations from the established thresholds.
+As part of this process, a forward projection of the Risk Appetite Framework (hereinafter "RAF") variables in stress scenarios is conducted in order to identify possible deviations from the established thresholds.
 If any such deviations are detected, appropriate measures are taken to keep the variables within the target risk profile.

-In this context, there are a number of emerging risks that could affect the evolution of the Group's business.
-These risks are included in the following blocks:
+In this context, there are a number of emerging risks that could affect the evolution of the Group’s business, including the below:

 Macroeconomic and geopolitical risks